5 Places to Visit in Winter in New Zealand

 Confuse the hell out of your body on a cold day by dipping into a hot thermal spring.
 Whether you want to do it for free, see the 5 Free Natural Hot Pools in Rotorua, or relax in the Polynesian Spa, you’ll find it hard to get back out again!
 Winter would also be a good time to visit the geothermal parks – at least the steam would keep you warm… Find out what other awesome things you can do in: Rotorua – Guide for Backpackers.

 Snowsports action in the North Island!
 The two largest ski fields in New Zealand are on the volcanic Mt Ruapehu.
-Ohakune is the main town in the area with an apres ski vibe, such as celebrating the start of the ski season with the Mardi Gras Festival.
+Ohakune is the main town in the area with an apres-ski vibe, such as celebrating the start of the ski season with the Mardi Gras Festival.
 When the lifts close, head to The Junction part of town!

 4. Arthur’s Pass

 Drive or take the TranzAlpine through the winter wonderland of Arthur’s Pass.
 The train journey is regarded as one of the most scenic in the world.
-There’s lots of reasons to stop along the way and take in the Southern Alps views.
+There are lots of reasons to stop along the way and take in the Southern Alps views.
 Check it out in Arthur’s Pass National Park – Guide for Backpackers.

 5. Hanmer Springs